ShabbirHasan1/occams-rpc/docs/server_macros.md

     ...
 }

-When the `#[action()]` item is not numeric, nor string, it can be an one or multiple Enum value, in this case the value conver to number when parsing.
+When an `#[action()]` item is not numeric or a string, it can be one or more Enum values.
+In this case, the value is converted to a number when parsing.

 ``` rust
 #[server_task_enum(req, resp_type = RpcResp)] // Example with only req, resp_type is required